Sara Gibbs

+Sara Gibbs (born 1987) is a British comedy script writer, author of a memoir and autism advocate.

+Biography

-Sara Gibbs is a British comedy script writer and autism advocate with credits on the British television shows HIGNFY, Dead Ringers, The News Quiz, The Now Show and The Mash Report amongst others.
+For Gibbs was a script writer for the British television shows HIGNFY, Dead Ringers, The News Quiz, The Now Show and The Mash Report, amongst others.
+She is the co-founder (Elsa Williams being the other) of The Daily Tism, an on-line satirical comedy sketch in the guise of a news site.
+Marketed as being by and for autistics, it is produced by Turtle Canyon Comedy.
+She variously serves as composer, executive producer, writer, and ensemble actor.

 She grew up in East Grinstead, England in a culturally Jewish (which sustained her socially) New Age family who made occasional shul visits, and was given a Waldorf education.
 She is a graduate of the National Film and Television School's Writing & Producing Comedy course.

 She was diagnosed with autism spectrum at thirty.
-She regards her diagnosis "like returning to my own planet" and explanatory of much of her lifelong behaviour and idiocyncracies.
+She regards her diagnosis "like returning to my own planet" and explanatory of much of her lifelong experiences, behaviour and idiocyncracies.

+Memoir

 Her 2021 memoir Drama Queen: One Autistic Woman and a Life of Unhelpful labels was well received.

 Personal life

-Gibbs lives with her husband in southeast England, and identifies as bisexual.
+Gibbs lives with her husband in southeast England, and is bisexual.